 MCC funds non-formal education and literacy programs for those who have been educationally disadvantaged and are seeking skills for self-employment or to enable them to bridge back into the education system.

-As part of Morocco’s first MCC compact, MCC helped stimulate economic growth in the tourism sector by providing literacy training to 69,000 men and women farmers, artisans and fishers, and helped to strengthen the national system for literacy and vocational education.
+As part of Morocco’s 2007 MCC compact, MCC helped stimulate economic growth in the tourism sector by providing literacy training to 69,000 men and women farmers, artisans and fishers and helped to strengthen the national system for literacy and vocational education.
 More than 70 percent of training participants were women.
 MCC also funded the development or Arabic translation of textbooks and other teaching resource materials, teacher training, equipment, and capacity building for vocational school management.

-In El Salvador, a portion of the country’s first MCC compact supported non-formal vocational training classes to provide educationally disadvantaged Salvadorans with the skills to get jobs or to start their own small businesses.
+In El Salvador, a portion of the country’s 2006 MCC compact supported non-formal vocational training classes to provide educationally disadvantaged Salvadorans with the skills to get jobs or to start their own small businesses.

 STEM Degree Programs in Georgia